 Company Of Heroes made World War II seem like new territory.
 It manages to marry the humanity of Band of Brothers with the ingredients of an RTS.
 Even as you send fresh troops into battle, replacing a squad who just died on a fool's errand of your own making, Company Of Heroes makes you believe that every soldier counts for something.
 That's partly due to the detailed depictions that the Essence Engine make possible, but it's also down to the careful pacing of the missions.

-1992's Frank Herbert-adapting Dune 2 is the great grandparent of the real-time strategy game as we know it now, but a pleasant play experience in 2020 it most certainly is not.
-That's where Dune 2 Legacy comes in, an open source project that reworks Dune 2 into a new framework, giving it a more modern interface and graphical sensibilities.
+1992's Frank Herbert-adapting Dune 2 is the great grandparent of the real-time strategy game as we know it now, but a pleasant play experience today it most certainly is not.
+That's where Dune 2 Legacy comes in, an open source project that reworks Westwood Studio's Dune 2 into a new framework, giving it a more modern interface and graphical sensibilities.

 DEFCON is the strategy game most likely to make you wake up in a cold sweat.
 It's an abstract simulation of thermo-nuclear war, in which the tension rises along with the DEFCON level, and frantic deals lead to bitter betrayal.
 It's a game in which people are reduced to numbers (and ashes).
 Scores are measured in megadeaths inflicted and, in the default setting, causing a megadeath on an opponent's territory is worth two points while losing a million citizens in your own territory only loses one point.
 The value of life.